Skip to content

 AgentToolRevoked agent_id, tool_name, occurred_at revoke_tool_from_agent succeeds (no event on a no-op re-revoke)

-AgentBudgetRevised agent_id, monthly_usd_cap?, daily_token_cap?, occurred_at revise_agent_budget succeeds
+AgentBudgetUpdated agent_id, monthly_usd_cap?, daily_token_cap?, occurred_at update_agent_budget succeeds

 define_agent is the only Agent-BC slice that writes across streams.
 The other lifecycle events are single-stream.
-The cross-BC action slices (re_debrief_run, promote_caution_proposal) do not write to the Agent stream at all: they write a DecisionRegistered on the Decision stream and (for the promotion path) a CautionRegistered on the Caution stream.
+The cross-BC action slices (regenerate_run_debrief, promote_caution_proposal) do not write to the Agent stream at all: they write a DecisionRegistered on the Decision stream and (for the promotion path) a CautionRegistered on the Caution stream.

 Slices

-Command Category REST MCP tool Idempotency
+Command / query REST MCP tool

-DefineAgent NEW POST /agents define_agent required
+DefineAgent POST /agents define_agent

-DeprecateAgent MODIFIED POST /agents/{agent_id}/deprecate deprecate_agent none
+DeprecateAgent POST /agents/{agent_id}/deprecate deprecate_agent

-GrantToolToAgent MODIFIED POST /agents/{agent_id}/tools/grant grant_tool_to_agent none
+GrantToolToAgent POST /agents/{agent_id}/tools/grant grant_tool_to_agent

-RevokeToolFromAgent MODIFIED POST /agents/{agent_id}/tools/revoke revoke_tool_from_agent none
+RevokeToolFromAgent POST /agents/{agent_id}/tools/revoke revoke_tool_from_agent

 Errors per slice.
 Beyond Pydantic boundary 422s, each slice raises: